 - BioStats 763: Bayesian Methods Gary Rosner

-- CS 775: Current Topics in Machine Learning Mark Dredze
+- CS 775: Statistical Machine Learning Raman Arora

 Mathematical, Statistical, and Computational Background